 “Catharine, would you please pass the butter?”
-Madame d’Aubrey asked her daughter.
+Baronne d’Aubrey asked her daughter.

 Catharine passed the butter to the mother.
-A young footman named Andre brought in the evening paper and brought it over to Madame.
+A young footman named Andre brought in the evening paper and brought it over to the Baronne.

 “Monsieur has just returned from town,” he told her, “He’s out walking in the garden.”